-- If your luggage is over the airline's weight limit, you will pay extra.
-Check the airline's weight limit and weigh your luggage. - 6.
-Label your baggage clearly, inside and out, with your name, home address and destination address.
-When checking it make sure a destination tag is attached to each bag.
-Check that tags have the correct three-letter code for your destination airport, eg LHR London Heathrow.
+Label your luggage clearly, inside and out, with your name, home address and destination address.
+When checking in make sure a destination tag is attached to each bag.
+Check that tags have the correct three-letter code for your destination airport, e.g. LHR London Heathrow.